Understanding The Parks Canada Lake Louise Shuttle (2025)

 - Keep your plans flexible and try to find a different date or time.

 - Book a Tour of Lake Louise.
 You can see some of our recommended tours that get you to both Lake Louise and Moraine Lake in one day.
+Radventures and Fairview Limo both operate fun tours.

-- Drive to Lake Louise by car after 7 or 8pm; typically you can find parking in the summer after these times.
+- Drive to Lake Louise by car after 7 or 8 pm; typically, you can find parking in the summer after these times.
 Though this isn’t ideal for those wanting to hike, it does allow you to see a spectacular sunset.

 Roam Public Transport to Lake Louise

-If you don’t have a car while visiting Banff or would prefer to leave your car back at your hotel, it’s possible to catch public transport to Lake Louise.
+If you don’t have a car while visiting Banff or would prefer to leave your car at your hotel, you can catch public transport to Lake Louise.
 The Roam Transit Route 8x (Lake Louise Express) operates daily, providing transportation between Banff and Lake Louise.
 Known as the Roam Route 8X: Lake Louise Express, it follows the Trans-Canada Highway, with stops at Lake Louise Village.

 The fare is $10 per adult, and reservations are advised, though walk-up purchases at fare boxes are also available.
-Roam buses accept both US and Canadian currency, ranging from nickels to $20 bills.
+Roam buses accept US and Canadian currency, ranging from nickels to $20 bills.
 Children under 12 travel free but still require a reservation.

 Roam Super Pass

-During the 2024 summer season, the Roam Transit Reservable Super Pass provides all route access for one day.
+During the 2025 summer season, the Roam Transit Reservable Super Pass provides all route access for one day.
 For $25, this One Day Reservable Super Pass allows unlimited travel on all Roam routes, including Canmore, Banff, and Lake Louise.
 Additionally, it is the sole fare option granting access to the Parks Canada – Lake Connector Shuttle between Lake Louise Lakeshore and Moraine Lake.

 The Reservable Super Pass must be pre-purchased exclusively online at Roam Transit.
 Show your valid Roam Reservable Super Pass to Parks Canada staff at the Lake Louise Lakeshore or Moraine Lake to receive your Parks Canada boarding pass.